The Grocery Store Cheat Sheet: How to Always Pay Less Than Everyone Else

 If a price drops shortly after your purchase, and a price adjustment is not honored, consider returning the item and repurchasing it at the lower price.

-With that said, employees don’t want to deal with a “return and rebuy” situation and will often give the price adjustment on the spot, especially if you’re persistent.
+I’ve been told that many employees don’t want to deal with a “return and rebuy” situation and will often give the price adjustment on the spot, especially if you’re persistent…but polite.

 PRO TIP: TAKE ADVANTAGE OF SAM’S RETURN POLICY